 - Advertising in the right places avoids one possible alternative of advertising everywhere, which could quickly drown you in admin (reading and responding to irrelevant inquiries, keeping availability and property information up-to-date).

 Some marketing channels may claim to have hundreds of thousands of visitors per month, or huge spends on advertising (internet, TV, newspapers), but even if these claims are true, they may not matter.

 You don’t want to reach the maximum number of people.
 You want to reach the right people.
 Those who would love your holiday let.

 Put yourself in the position of your ideal guest.

 What would they search for?
 Which websites would they use?

-This investigative work will yield some great results, and can be comined with your own testing (searching Google for ‘holiday lets in Paris’ or ‘cottage rentals in Yorkshire’).
+This investigative work will yield some great results and can be combined with your own testing (searching Google for ‘holiday lets in Paris’ or ‘cottage rentals in Yorkshire’).